multiplexd/timemachine/README.md

 Run the generated JAR file with the `-h` flag to obtain a definitive list of flags.
 The IRC server hostname and port, the bot's nick, ircname, and realname, and the message history size limit must all be provided.
 Passworded servers and NickServ authentication are supported by passing the required password in an environment variable, the name of which is passed on the command line;
-`timemachine` will read the respective password and then erase it from the environment.
+`timemachine` will read the respective password from the environment.
 Bot owners are specified by providing a series of regular expressions which will match their hostmasks.

 ### User interface